sprunkiz/sprunkiz/README.md

-mostlikely linked if altr
+mostlikely linked if altr (ask)

--or if i just want to use this github for a pony
+or if i just want to use this github for a pony sometimes

 bai